TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 **Cost:** 2 energy
 **Range:** 1 meter
 **Requirements:**
-	Any melee weapon in main hand.
 	A damaging prepared weapon attack or combat technique.
 **Effect**
 	You can choose to activate this ability when you use a prepared action.
 This prepared action can trigger twice instead of once.
 You can instead spend double the energy cost to have your prepared action trigger three times instead.

-## Curving Arrow
+## Curving Shot
 **Category:** Weapon attack
 **Execution Time:** Action
 **Cost:** 2 energy
 **Range:** Weapon range
 **Requirements:**
-	A longbow or a shortbow.
+	A longbow, a shortbow, a wand or a staff.
 **Effect**
 	(Projectile)
 	Ignores weapon precision.
-	Shoot an arrow in a way that it bends and curves around objects.
+	Shoot your projectile in a way that it bends and curves around objects.
 	This attack ignores non-magical covers, as long as the target is in line of sight.

 ## Rapid Draw